 Curaçao, formerly known as Netherlands Antilles, is one of the world’s newer nations.

 But it’s still easy to send money there and you could save money by comparing your options before you do.

 How much does it cost to send money to Curaçao?
 Compare your options

 Enter your transfer amount into the table below to see how much it may cost with different options.

 Step by step: How to send money to Curaçao

-- Compare money transfer services that can send your pounds to Netherlands Antillean guilders (ANG).
+- Compare money transfer services that can send your rands to Netherlands Antillean guilders (ANG)

 What’s the best way to send money to Curaçao?

 There are several ways of sending money to Curaçao.

 Let’s crunch the numbers: Sending R5,000 to Curaçao